KermanX/reactive-vscode/docs/guide/why.md

 })
 ```

-As you can see, after using `reactive-vscode`, the code is much cleaner and easier to understand.
-With composables like `useActiveTextEditor` provided by this library, you can use Vue's reactivity API like `watchEffect` smoothly when developing a VSCode extension.
+As you can see, after using <ReactiveVscode />, the code is much cleaner and easier to understand.
+With composables like `reactive::useActiveTextEditor` provided by this library, you can use Vue's reactivity API like `vue::watchEffect(https://vuejs.org/api/reactivity-core.html#watcheffect)` smoothly when developing a VSCode extension.

 ## FAQ

-### Why use `@vue/runtime-core` internally?
+### Why use `npm::@vue/runtime-core` internally?

-This library is built on top of `@vue/runtime-core`.
-This is because `@vue/reactivity` doesn't provide the `watch` and `watchEffect` function, which is essential in a VSCode extension.
+This library is built on top of `npm::@vue/runtime-core`.
+This is because `npm::@vue/reactivity` doesn't provide the `vue::watch(https://vuejs.org/api/reactivity-core.html#watch)` and `vue::watchEffect(https://vuejs.org/api/reactivity-core.html#watcheffect)` function, which is essential in a VSCode extension.

-It's possible to use [`@vue-reactivity/watch`](https://github.com/vue-reactivity/watch) in the future.
-But for now, we have to use `@vue/runtime-core`.
+It's possible to use `npm::@vue-reactivity/watch` in the future.
+But for now, we have to use `npm::@vue/runtime-core`.

 ### Use Vue in Webview?